May 22 2005, 7:06 am PT | Posted in: Post-Operative

 I don’t like pain so I have stayed away from hair transplants.
 If I take the plunge, how much will it really hurt?

 If the hair transplant is performed completely under local anesthesia, the risks to your health are almost non-existent.
-You almost never hear of a person dying from filling a cavity in a dental office - but many die crossing the street.
-Laughing gas, prior to the local injections of Xylocaine, helps with reducing the pain from the injections but not eliminating it.
+You almost never hear of a person dying from filling a cavity in a dental office, but many die crossing the street.
+Laughing gas, prior to the local injections of Xylocaine, helps with reducing the pain from the injections but doesn’t eliminate it.
 In some cases, the doctor will administer stronger medications that will block even more pain and will allow the patient to more fully relax.
-The risks to health of being ‘put out completely’ are slightly higher than putting up with subdued pain with laughing gas.
+The risks to health of being “put out” completely are slightly higher than putting up with subdued pain with laughing gas.
 The choice is made between you and the doctor.
-I have found varying reactions to the injection pain, from ‘no big deal’ to the other extreme.
+I have found varying reactions to the injection pain, from “no big deal” to the other extreme.
 The pain from the injection rarely lasts more than a minute.
 During the surgery we make sure that you are kept pain free, and the medications given last for about a four hour period after you leave the office.

-If there is pain, it occurs the first night.
+If there is pain following the transplant, it occurs the first night.
 To deal with that pain, we do give you medications to take with you that will block the pain.
-These medications are strong, and I recommend that they be used for night use only.
+These medications are strong and I recommend that they be used for night use only.
 A sleeping aid is also given for you to use.
-The use of simpler over-the-counter pain medications will work during the daytime.
+The use of simple over-the-counter pain medications will work during the daytime.
 Rarely are there many complaints of pain after the first night.

-Getting hair if far less painful, than the emotional pain of going bald- that is what my patients tell me.
-I feel that pain is a non-issue for we have effective ways to deal with it, most of them pleasantly.
+Getting hair is far less painful than the emotional pain of going bald– at least, that is what my patients tell me.
+I feel that pain is a non-issue since we have effective ways to deal with it, most of them pleasantly.

 Four weeks post surgery and I am experiencing pain along the scar (donor area).
 Pain is localized in six slightly raised areas along the scar.